GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

 The encoder, which is an LSTM layer with skip connections, extracts crucial features from the sequential shared feature representations ${r}_{t}, {r}_{t-1}, ..., {r}_{t-k+1}$.
 The encoder produces the hidden state $h_{enc, t} \in \mathbb{R}^{64}$ and the cell state $c_{enc, t} \in \mathbb{R}^{64}$ at each time step:

-where $\sigma$ denotes the sigmoid function, $\otimes$ denotes element-wise product, $W_{enc, \bullet}$ and $b_{enc, \bullet}$ are LSTM parameters and $i_{enc, t}$, $f_{enc, t}$, and $o_{enc, t}$ are the input, forget, and output gate signals, respectively.
-The length of the skip connections was set to 2 to reflect the hidden states before the two time steps.
+where $\sigma$ denotes the sigmoid function, $\otimes$ denotes element-wise product, $W_{enc, \bullet}$ and $b_{enc, \bullet}$ are {the weight and bias for the LSTM} $i_{enc, t}$, $f_{enc, t}$, and $o_{enc, t}$ are the input, forget, and output gate signals, respectively.
+The length of the skip connections was set to 2 to reflect the hidden states before two time steps.

-The decoder, which consists of an LSTM layer and two FC layers, denoises the input data to produce denoised CI.
-Because only the current CI is required, the data of the latest time step, $r_t$, are used as the decoder input.
+The decoder, which consists of an LSTM layer and two FC layers, denoises the input data to produce denoised {control input}.
+Because only the current {control input} is required, the data of the latest time step $r_t$ are used as the decoder input.
 The hidden state $h_{enc, t}$ and the cell state $c_{enc, t}$ are copied from the encoder at the last time step, as illustrated in Fig. \ref{fig:encoder_decoder}.
 The LSTM layer produces the hidden state $h_{dec, t} \in \mathbb{R}^{64}$ and the cell state $c_{dec, t} \in \mathbb{R}^{64}$: